jmfederico/cookiecutter-django-docker/README.md

 * Auto runs migrations on Django image.
 * Allows for custom SSL certificates to be used.

-## Requirements

-* Poetry
-  Docker images assume that Poetry is being used as package manager.

 ## How to use

 Run the following commands inside you root projects directory.